The Georgina Joshi Graduate Fellowship

 2. Write a personal essay of at least six pages about your life in music, your career aspirations, what being a musician means to you, your experiences at the Jacobs School of Music, and how continued study at IU will benefit you.
 In this essay, carefully consider the criteria above, and write about how these are reflected in your life, remembering that the essay should acquaint the selection committee with you, the person, since the Fellowship is about more than vocal accomplishment.

-The committee will review the applications, and select up to six candidates to advance to the final round.
-The finalists will be announced on or about Friday, March 14.
+The committee will review the applications, and select up to six candidates to advance to the Final Round.
+The finalists will be announced on or about Friday, March 13.

-The final round will take place on Tuesday, April 1, 2014 at 7pm at Meadowood Retirement Community.
-In a public concert, each of the finalists will sing the four selections they listed on their applications.
-Please be certain that both you and your pianist can be available that day.
+The Final Round will take place on Monday, March 30, 2015 at 7pm at Meadowood Retirement Community.
+In a public concert, each finalist will sing two of the four selections listed on their application.
+Please be certain that both you and your pianist can be available that day!